 Encapsulation - A component should clearly separate the definition of the services that it provides from its implementation of those services.
-This implies that the internals of a "well-behaved" service component are hidden behind a contract (agreed upon interface specifications or standards) between the component and the outside world.
+This implies that the internals of a "well-behaved" service component are hidden behind a "contract" (agreed-upon application interface) between the component and the outside world.
 For example, a service component with a web mapping interface can be made available by a Business Component System (like a GIS) or as a stand-alone Distributed Component attached to another Business Component System (like a geospatially-enabled database management system).

 Consumability - A component that is designated as the provider of certain services should be able to provide those services in a coherent and consistent manner to another software or business process.
-To the extent that is possible, components should provide services without impeding the operations of users.
-A component should be independently developed, delivered, and installed without complex interdependencies on other external components (i.e., keep interfaces functionally simple).
-For example, a web mapping service component can be "activated" by selecting an option at installation time or by a simple configuration as opposed to some complex installation procedure.
+To the extent that is possible, components should provide services without restricting the operations of users.
+A component should not impose complex interdependencies on other external components (i.e., keep interfaces functionally simple).
+For example, a web mapping service component's output is a standard, common graphic format used by many existing applications (such as a web browser or any graphics processing application).
+Therefore a web map service can easily be integrated into any number of web or graphics workflows without building specialized software.